Interpretable Recognition of Cognitive Distortions in Natural Language Texts: Related Work

 \subsection{Non-Interpretable Models with No Data Provided}

-A number of works attempted to build uninterpretable models based on distributed sparse representations, with no corpora for training and testing published.
-A work on identification of cognitive distortion using CNN-based text classification \cite{Zhao2017}, which relies on Word2Wec, CBOW, and CNN for multi-class recognition did not report accuracy of $F1$ scores.
-Automated cognitive distortion detection and classification of Reddit posts using machine learning \cite{Sochynskyi2021} based on FastText for binary task and TF-IDF feature-based SVM for multi-class task yielded $F1$=0.71 for binary task and $F1$=0.23 for multi-class task.
-A study of automatic detection of cognitive distortions in text exchanges between doctors and people with serious mental illnesses using bidirectional encoding representations from transformers (BERT) for binary and multi-class tasks \cite{Tauscher2023} showed $F1$=0.61.
-Research and technology for detecting and analyzing depression based on cognitive distortions among adolescent social media users with explainability option using BERT \cite{Wang2023} showed $F1$=0.78 in the multi-class recognition task.
-A study on detection of cognitive distortions and extraction of emotional causes in clinical conversations using a multimodal, multitask deep learning model incorporating text, audio, and visual features \cite{Vikram2023} showed $F1$=0.74 for the binary detection task.
-Using large language models (LLMs) to decipher cognitive distortions in patient-clinician mental health conversations using a multimodal LLM-based detection and reasoning framework underpinned by the LLAMA \cite{singh-etal-2024-deciphering} model, yielded $F1$=0.80 for the same binary task.
+A number of works proposed uninterpretable models based on distributed representations, without publishing the underlying corpora. \citet{Zhao2017} applied CNN-based text classification using Word2Vec and CBOW embeddings for multi-class recognition but did not report $F1$ scores. \citet{Sochynskyi2021} used FastText for binary detection ($F1=0.71$) and a TF-IDF feature-based SVM for multi-class classification ($F1=0.23$).

+Transformer-based approaches include \citet{Tauscher2023}, which applied BERT to clinical dialogues and reported $F1=0.61$ for binary and multi-class tasks.
+Research and technology for detecting and analysing depression based on cognitive distortions among adolescent social media users with explainability option using BERT \citep{Wang2023} showed $F1$=0.78 in the multi-class recognition task.
+Multimodal models combining text with audio and visual features were explored in \citet{Vikram2023}, reporting $F1=0.74$ for binary detection.
+Using large language models (LLMs) to decipher cognitive distortions in patient-clinician mental health conversations using a multimodal LLM-based detection and reasoning framework underpinned by the LLAMA \citep{singh-etal-2024-deciphering} model, yielded $F1$=0.80 for the same binary task.